hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 For example, you can modify the properties of the instance, change its size, or update the kernel it is using, or you can attach your root volume to a different running instance for debugging or any other purpose.

-### Conclusion

-Instance stores still have value especially when it comes to massive IOPS at low latency.

-Instance Stores may be ephemeral, but EBS storage is not 100% reliable either.
-Decide the level of acceptable Risk and 'Design for Failure' accordingly, regardless of the technology.

-Until you get to the rarified atmosphere of high performance compute, EBS storage provides plenty of grunt and a whole bunch of flexibility to meet most of your EC2 needs.

 ## Packer Practices